 Rye Town Park opened to the public in 1909.
-The park is owned and operated by the Town and City of Rye.
+The park is owned and operated by the Town of Rye and City of Rye via the Rye Town Park Commission which is comprised of 6 members.
 The entire park property was placed on the National Register of Historic Places in 2003.
 The park’s 62 acres includes 28 acres of parkland, and a large wildlife pond, as well as 34 acres of beachfront and swimming area, which have historically been known as Oakland Beach and Rye Beach.

 The beach is open for swimming from Memorial Day weekend through Labor Day weekend.
 The park is open year-round.
 No restroom facilities are available from November through March.
 As you walk along the beach path, you will encounter 25 trees directly along the way.
 An updated inventory of all the park’s trees determined that as of November 2015 there are 327 trees of 59 species.